jchuahtacc/CloudHPCHackVizPiplineTeamA/choropleth_examples/README.md

 ## Talk to you peers about this section!

-These coropleth map examples exhibit a legacy "figure factory" method for creating map-like figures using self-filled scatter traces.
+These coropleth map examples (`app00.py`--`app03.py`) exhibit a legacy "figure factory" method for creating map-like figures using self-filled scatter traces.
+The last map example (`app04.py`) does not use this legacy feature, and is hence "probably the best example".

 The (depreciated) documentation for the function `plotly.figure_factory.create_choropleth` is here: